Empowering Your Child for Academic Success

 - Inclusive Communication: Adopting communication techniques that include visual aids and clear speech to enhance comprehension.

-- Environmental Considerations: Creating a classroom setting that minimizes background noise and optimizes the student’s ability to engage.
+- Environmental Considerations: Creating a classroom setting that minimizes background noise and optimizes students’ engagement.

-- Collaborative Planning: Working closely with educators to tailor learning strategies that cater to the student’s unique needs.
+- Collaborative Planning: Working closely with educators to tailor learning strategies catering to students’ unique needs.

 Essential Resources

-- National Association of the Deaf: Offers extensive resources on educational rights and accommodations.
+- National Association of the Deaf: Offers extensive educational rights and accommodations resources.

 - Hands & Voices: A parent-driven organization dedicated to supporting families with children who are deaf or hard of hearing.